SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ``available``
     Apply this attribute to any declaration to indicate the declaration's lifecycle relative to certain platforms and operating system versions.
+    This attribute can also be used to indicate the declaration's lifecycle relative to certain versions of Swift.

     The ``available`` attribute always appears
     with a list of two or more comma-separated attribute arguments.
-    These arguments begin with one of the following platform names:
+    These arguments begin with one of the following platform or language names:

     * ``iOS``
     * ``iOSApplicationExtension``